alberttrann/Text_Classifier/README.md

 | `Advanced_Extractive` | 0.2899  | **Disappointing.** The unsupervised semantic heuristics don't align well with the lexical reference. |
 | `Hybrid` & `LLM_Only` | < 0.1800  | **Failure (Expected).** These models are punished for paraphrasing and rewriting.                     |

-**Insight:** If your only goal is to maximize lexical overlap with an extractive-style reference, a supervised model trained for that specific task (BERTSum) is the undeniable king.
+**Insight:** If the only goal is to maximize lexical overlap with an extractive-style reference, a supervised model trained for that specific task (BERTSum) is the undeniable king.

 #### **Benchmark 2: The BERTScore Report (Semantic Similarity)**